EvalUMAP 2019 Workshop

 To be held in conjunction with the 25th Conference on User Modeling,

 Research in the areas of User Modelling, Adaptation and Personalization faces a number of significant scientific challenges.
 One of the most significant of these challenges is the issue of comparative evaluation.
-It has always been difficult to rigorously compare different approaches to personalization, as the function of the resulting systems is, by their nature, heavily influenced by the behaviour of the users involved in trialling the systems.
-To-date this topic has received relatively little attention.
-Developing comparative evaluations in this space would be a huge advancement as it would enable shared comparison across research, which to-date has been very limited.
+It has always been difficult to rigorously compare different approaches to personalization, as the function of the resulting systems is, by their nature, heavily influenced by the behavior of the users involved in trialing the systems.
+Developing comparative evaluations in this space would be a huge advancement as it would enable shared comparison across research.

 Workshop topics are evaluation focused and include, but are not limited to: